NY officials sue EPA over massive Hudson River cleanup

 Boston-based GE discharged tons of PCBs from factories north of Albany decades ago and completed removal of 2.75 million cubic yards (2.1 million cubic meters) of contaminated river sediment in 2015.

-Gov. Andrew Cuomo and Attorney General Letitia James, both Democrats, said PCB contamination in the river remains unacceptably high.
+But Gov. Andrew Cuomo and Attorney General Letitia James, both Democrats, have said PCB contamination in the river remains unacceptably high.

-There was no immediate reaction from the EPA.
-In April, agency officials said more time and testing are needed to fully assess the $1.7 billion cleanup
+An email message seeking comment was sent to the EPA.
+In April, agency officials said more time and testing are needed to fully assess the $1.7 billion cleanup.